jhanstra/snipster/README.md

 # ✂️ Snipster

-### Text editor snippets are finally easy enough to manage
+### Text editor snippets are finally easy enough to manage.

 - ✅ Add snippets to all of your text editors at once
 - ✅ Add a snippet with a simple command: `npx snipster add <snippet-name>`